-A row has broken out over a new government safety video - which campaigners have labelled as victim blaming.
+A row has broken out over a new government safety video which campaigners have described as victim blaming.

-The film warns cyclists to hold back - so as to not get caught between a lorry and a left turn.
+The film warns cyclists to hold back to avoid getting caught between a lorry and a left turn.

-In response to the video the Department for Transport sent the following statement: “We want to protect vulnerable road users by raising awareness of specific dangers, and research shows that a large number of road incidents involving cyclists are with lorries at junctions.
+A spokesperson for The Department for Transport said: “We want to protect vulnerable road users by raising awareness of specific dangers, and research shows that a large number of road incidents involving cyclists are with lorries at junctions.

 "The THINK! road safety campaign is aimed at cyclists, motorists and HGV drivers, and they all have a role to play in improving safety.”